MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

     - The `Name` property represents the service name.
     - The `Key` property represents the Application Insights instrumentation key.

-1. Using the Cloud Shell editor, uncomment the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable in each of the following files in the *deploy/k8s/helm-simple* directory.
+1. Using the Cloud Shell editor, uncomment the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable in each of the following files in the *:::no-loc text="deploy/k8s/helm-simple":::* directory.
 Replace the `<key>` placeholder with the appropriate Application Insights instrumentation key.
 Save your changes.
-    - *catalog/templates/configmap.yaml*
+    - *:::no-loc text="catalog/templates/configmap.yaml":::*
-    - *coupon/templates/configmap.yaml*
+    - *:::no-loc text="coupon/templates/configmap.yaml":::*
-    - *ordering/templates/configmap.yaml*
+    - *:::no-loc text="ordering/templates/configmap.yaml":::*
-    - *webshoppingagg/templates/configmap.yaml*
+    - *:::no-loc text="webshoppingagg/templates/configmap.yaml":::*

     For example, update the catalog service's Helm chart template as follows: